 is an exact ground state.
 But these non-overlapping magnon states do not exhaust all possible ground states.
 For example, let us consider the overlapping magnon state

 where

 and $S^{-}(i-1,i)$ is the total lowering operator of ($i-1)$-th and $i$-th diamonds.
-It could be check that the functions of the type (\ref{overlap}) are the eigenstates with zero energy of the local Hamiltonians $\hat{H}_{i-1} $, $\hat{H}_{i}$, and all others.
+It can be checked that the functions of the type (\ref{overlap}) are the eigenstates with zero energy of the local Hamiltonians $\hat{H}_{i-1} $, $\hat{H}_{i}$, and of all the others.

-We conjecture that similar to the OBC case the problem of counting number of the ground state is reduced to that for the system of $n$ non-interacting spins $\frac{3}{2}$.
-Then, the number of the ground states $W(n,k)$ in the spin sector $S^{z}=S_{\max }-k$ is determined by equations
+We conjecture that in similarity to the OBC case the problem of counting the number of ground states is reduced to the one for a system of $n$ non-interacting spins $\frac{3}{2}$.
+Then, the number of ground states $W(n,k)$ in the spin sector $S^{z}=S_{\max }-k$ is determined by equations